MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-sites-in-new-admin-center.md

 1. Select the arrow next to any column header, and then select **Customize columns**.

-2. Select and clear check boxes to show and hide columns.
+2. To show and hide columns, select and clear check boxes.

 3. To rearrange the columns, point to a column, and select the up or down arrow to move the column up or down.